 - 2 tablespoons unsweetened almond milk

-- Preheat oven to 350°F and line an 8×8 baking dish with parchment paper.
+- Preheat oven to 350°F and line an 8×8-inch baking dish with parchment paper.
 Set aside.

 - In a large mixing bowl, mix up your flax eggs by adding ground flaxseed and filtered water and whisking with a fork to combine.
 Allow to sit for 5 minutes.

-- Next, to the same bowl, add in the coconut sugar, maple syrup, and cashew butter and mix well to combine.
+- Next, add the coconut sugar, maple syrup, and cashew butter to the same bowl and mix well to combine.

 - Sift in the baking powder, unsweetened cacao powder, and almond flour and mix well until there are no clumps.